equinor/xtgeo/CONTRIBUTING.md

    pytest tests
    ```

-7. If you want to contribute to the C/C++ code base contact the XTGeo authors
+7. If you want to contribute to the C/C++ code base, contact the XTGeo
-   for detailed instructions.
+   authors for detailed instructions.

 8. Commit your changes (see
    [Writing commit messages](#writing-commit-messages)) and push your